 Yes!
 All of our towel rails come with a standard 10 Year 'Fit & Forget' Guarantee, giving you the ultimate peace of mind.

 Do I need straight or angled valves for my towel rail?

-The type of valve you will require depends on the installation of your towel rail.
-If your pipework is coming up from the ground, then generally straight radiator valves are used.
-Whereas if your pipework is coming from the wall at an angle, angled valves would be used.
+The type of valve you require depends on the installation of your towel rail.
+If your pipework comes up from the ground, you’ll need a straight radiator valve.
+Whereas if your pipework comes from the wall at an angle, angled valves would be best.
 You will need to check the style of the radiator to ensure this rule applies.

-Can this towel rail be used on a standard central heating system?
+Can Bathroom Takeaway towel rails be used on a standard central heating system

-Yes our heated towel rails can be connected up like a normal radiator and all have high heat outputs - meaning they not only warm your towels, but your whole bathroom too.
+Yes, our heated towel rails can be connected like a normal radiator.
+Our products all have high heat outputs, so they not only warm your towels, but your whole bathroom too.

-Can this towel rail be converted to dual fuel?
+Can your towel rails be converted to dual fuel?